-The hard thing about hard things, and accounting for management debt – Horowitz
+The hard thing about hard things, and accounting for management debt

 About hiring the right team.

-Breathes humility.
-No blasé BS.
+Breathes humility—no blasé BS.

-Horowitz was the CEO of Netscape, the company that was one of the first to free us from Microsoft’s hold on the computing industry.
+Ben Horowitz was the CEO of Netscape, the company that was one of the first to free us from Microsoft’s hold on the computing industry.

 Someone writing new functionality for computers no longer wrote for Microsoft’s proprietary platform.
 Instead, they wrote to the Internet and World Wide Web’s standard interfaces.
 Once Microsoft lost its grip on developers, it became only a matter of time before it lost its monopoly on operating systems.
 Along the way, Netscape invented many of the foundational technologies of the modern Internet, including JavaScript, SSL, and cookies.

-But as Steve jobs said people don’t know what they want until you show it to them, Horowitz holds a similar opinion.
+But as Steve Jobs said, people don’t know what they want until you show it to them.
+Horowitz holds a similar opinion.

 It turns out that is exactly what product strategy is all about—figuring out the right product is the innovator’s job, not the customer’s job.